Lettuce Leafy vegetables

 Level 3: Spinach seedlings

-When you see the first seedlings in your spinach patch, you know it's going well.
-They probably won't all come up at once, but give it another week.
+As soon as the first seedlings appear, you'll know things are going well.
+They probably won't all emerge at once, but most should be up after another week.

 Then it's time for the next level.